Bevy Commands

-schedules them to run together in a single system in the order they were added.
+So, Bevy schedules all your commands to all run together inside a single system in the same order they are added to the CommandQueue

 Scheduling commands